hswlab/kati/README.md

 - [X] Chat history with filter
 - [X] Chat initialization with custom AI behaviour
 - [X] Formatted code and text output as a running text stream
-- [X] Optional voice output with the default voice pre-installed in the OS
+- [X] TTS: Optional voice output with the default voices in Windows
+- [X] STT: Optional voice to text input with the default voice recognition of Windows
 - [X] Visual emotions Feedback from the AI by means of a dynamic avatar image
 - [X] Multilingual user interface (DE, EN, other languages on request)
+- [X] Minimize to tray function

 ![preview](https://github.com/hswlab/kati/blob/main/Screenshot.png)